-In this paper, I test how successful finding potential sources for the Northern Hemisphere UHECR is if the UHECR can come from 10 times further away (maximal redshift z = 0.1).
-I see if the theory is successful at identifying a significant number of possible celestial origin sources and compare it to traditional theories which assume the CBR photons have a strongly present U(1) component.
+In this paper, I test how successful finding potential sources for the Northern Hemisphere UHECR is if the UHECR come from up to a distance of 450 Mpc (approximate redshift z = 0.1).
+I see if the theory is successful at identifying a significant number of possible celestial origin sources and compare it to traditional theories which assume the CBR photons have a strongly present U(1) component (i.e., a mean-free path of 3 Mpc).
+For the purposes of this study, I confine my analysis to finding potential sources from within the mean-free path distance.
+It is possible in the SU(2) CBR model for UHECR to come from distances much greater than z = 0.1, but for the sake of simplicity and demonstrating how well this theory can explain cosmological observations, I will assume a distance of z = 0.1 or less.

 The data I will be analyzing comes from the Northern Hemisphere High Resolution (HiRes) Fly's Eye Experiment.
-A seperate paper analyzes Southern Hemisphere UHECR data available (Tipler and Piasecki, 2018), with impressive results (86\% identification rate vs the traditional theories' 20\% within three degrees of the arrival direction).
+A separate paper analyzes Southern Hemisphere UHECR data available (Tipler and Piasecki, 2018), with impressive results (86\% identification rate for redshift z $\leq 0.1$ and within three degrees of the arrival direction).
 The HiRes data was collected from a project consisting of two telescope sites (sites I and II) that have been recording cosmic rays from 1999 to 2005 (Sokolsky, 2010).
 It consists of information about arrival direction, date and time, and measured energy for the UHECR.
 The analysis will be broken into two data sets based on the two telescope sites.